Abstract 3D Perception for Spatial Intelligence in Vision-Language Models: Related Work

 \section{Related Work}

 \textbf{Vision-Language Models.} Recent large vision--language models (VLMs), such as Qwen3-VL~\cite{bai2025qwen3vl} and GPT-5, demonstrate impressive multimodal understanding of images, text, and video.
-Yet the majority of these models remain fundamentally grounded in two-dimensional representations (text and images), without an understanding of 3D representations.
-To address this gap, a new wave of \emph{3D-LLMs} has emerged.
-For instance, 3D-LLM~\cite{wang2023threedllm} injects the 3D world into large language models using multi-view features and point clouds for 3D captioning, grounding, and question answering.
-MiniGPT-3D~\cite{zhang2024minigpt3d} aligns 3D point clouds with pretrained language models through lightweight 2D priors.
-Cube-LLM~\cite{chen2024cubellm} enables holistic reasoning over both indoor and outdoor 3D scenes, including bird's-eye-view tasks, without heavy retraining.
-ShapeLLM~\cite{yang2024shapellm} and its variant Omni-ShapeLLM~\cite{yang2024omnishapellm} connect text and 3D geometry, supporting text-driven 3D generation and editing.
-3UR-LLM~\cite{liu2025threerllm} processes real 3D scenes end-to-end from point clouds under text instructions.
-These works collectively highlight a rapid trend toward integrating geometric and physical reasoning within multimodal large language models.
+Yet the majority of these models remain fundamentally grounded in 1D/2D representations (text and images), without an understanding of 3D representations.
+To address this gap, a new wave of 3D-LLMs has emerged~\cite{hong20233d,tang2024minigpt,cho2024cube,qi2024shapellm,xiong20253ur}.
+3D-LLM~\cite{hong20233d} constructs point-level features from multi-view images and feeds them into 2D VLM backbones with additional 3D localization tokens.
+MiniGPT-3D~\cite{tang2024minigpt} aligns point clouds with LLMs by leveraging pretrained 2D VLM priors and a cascaded four-stage training strategy with mixture-of-query-experts for efficient 3D-language alignment.
+ShapeLLM~\cite{qi2024shapellm} equips large language models with 3D object understanding by integrating a point-cloud encoder with an LLM and performing 3D visual instruction tuning to support multimodal dialogue and embodied interaction tasks.
+These works collectively highlight a rapid trend toward integrating geometric and physical reasoning within vision-language models.
 Nevertheless, most still depend on heavy 3D supervision, large-scale 3D datasets, or domain-specific architectures that limit their compatibility with general-purpose VLMs.